suborbital/docs/website/docs/how-to/using-api.md

 }
 ```

-#### Build and run a function
+#### Build and run a extension

 We can now integrate SE2 into an application. `compute-go` has access to all of SE2's APIs.
-It can run builds, list existing functions, run tests, and execute functions.
+It can run builds, list existing extensions, run tests, and execute extensions.

 Behind the scenes, `compute-go` manages authentication, so you don't have to worry about setting the right HTTP headers when interacting with the SE2 API.